 Red Bus Tour

 One way to see the GTSR if you aren’t a fan of driving winding roads is to take a Red Bus Tour.
-This is not your typical school bus as these buses were built in the late 1930s by White Motor Company with the unique canvas roll-back tops.
+This is not your typical school bus as these buses were built in the late 1930s by White Motor Company with unique canvas roll-back tops.
 Sit back and relax while your driver provides a history of the park while also having a keen eye for wildlife.

 Expect to see bears roaming the mountainside – so bring your binoculars!
 There is a great chance the air will be cool, but not to worry as they all provide wool blankets so you can still enjoy the open roll-back top.